-The FCA recognises that over the last few years, the financial services sector has seen a dramatic increase in ESG and sustainable investments which has also led to increasing concerns about firms confusing or even misleading consumers about the nature of some of these investments.’
+The FCA recognizes that over the last few years, the financial services sector has seen a dramatic increase in ESG and sustainable investments which has also led to increasing concerns about firms confusing or even misleading consumers about the nature of some of these investments.’

 There are no specific UK sanctions for those found guilty of greenwashing, although traditional sanctions for fraudulent misrepresentation or contractual claims, may apply.
 Reputational risk is a significant reason as to why greenwashing matters, even accusations or suspicions of greenwashing could be damaging.

-Motivations for caring about greenwashing are not all about minimising potential negative impacts, there are also financial incentives for funders.
+Motivations for caring about greenwashing are not all about minimizing potential negative impacts, there are also financial incentives for funders.
 For example, the EU is considering lowering capital requirements for sustainable finance.
 Helpfully, the industry has promoted voluntary guidelines, the Loan Syndications & Trading Association has released their Green Loan Principles3, and their Sustainability Linked Principles4, to assist lenders and borrowers in understanding the scope of sustainable, or green, finance.

 How do you avoid it?

 Although greenwashing is not easy to avoid, you can take certain steps to mitigate the risk of greenwashing claims:

 Implementation of programs to upskill the board and employees on the fundamentals of ESG and the risk of greenwashing is a critical starting point.